ellisztamas/meth_pedigree/README.md

 ### Additional tissue

-There should be extra tissue for the parents, F1s, and four plates of the F2s in boxes in Tom's drawer of the -80°C freezer.
+Extra tissue for the parents, F1s and S1s are in boxes in Tom's drawer (row 6, furthest drawer to the right) of -80°C freezer LA00'940'02A.
-Tom should update this - message him if he has forgotten.
+There is also tissue for four plates of F2s/S2s from blocks 1-4 of cohort 1 somewhere, but this is not where I expected it to be (!)

 ### Seeds

-Seeds are in a box in the cold room.
+F1, and S1 are in the cold in a box labelled 'Methylation pedigree crosses'.
-Tom should update this - message him if he has forgotten.
+Right now, F2 seeds from cohort 1 are still in bags in the storage room next to the lab waiting to be cleaned.

 ## Data